 The Covid-19 pandemic has significantly disrupted regular routines for most people around the globe.
-Following the crisis, most states have closed local schools, ordered a cessation of restaurant dining services, and imposed lockdowns and travel restrictions.
-Texas, for example, has reduced the limit of people allowed to attend a public forum to 50.
+Following the crisis, many states closed schools or moved to online learning, limited restaurant dining services, and imposed lockdowns and travel restrictions.

 As you prepare for this threat by working from home and stocking up on essential groceries, you should also put your estate planning affairs in order.

 Effect of the Coronavirus Crisis on Estate Planning